philipgher/studiobouwhaven/README.md

-# React-Static - Basic Template

-To use this template, run `react-static create` and use the `basic` template.
+# Studio Bouwhaven portfolio website

+Uses React-Static to build and route the application.

+Install dependencies with `yarn`

+Start with `yarn start`